raisdev/lead-data-eng-exercise/README.md

 - Return a list of personnel record by employee netid
 - Return a list of all personnel records across all projects

-Each personnel record should have the following keys:
+Each personnel record should have the following fields:
 - `record_id` - UID of the Personnel Record
 - `employee_netid` - NetID of the employee
 - `employee_first_name` - First name of the employee